 – Insufficient evidence to convict the defendant

-A criminal defense attorney may be able to establish that the prosecuting counsel has no concrete evidence to tie the defendant to the alleged crime thus using this as a basis to demand that the case be struck out of court.
+A DUI attorney may be able to establish that the prosecuting counsel has no concrete evidence to tie the defendant to the alleged crime thus using this as a basis to demand that the case be struck out of court.

 For instance, a defendant, Mike, was arrested and charged with sexual battery on a victim, Dina.
 Dina and her counsel presented evidence of having been restrained by Mike.
 Dina in her evidence claimed Mike had tied her down but no marks are noticeable on her body and this was confirmed by a physician.
 Dina failed to claim that she was held in a room or a secluded space.

 In such a case as this, the failure of the prosecuting counsel to present evidence with proves every element of the charge which was made against the defendant can lead to the defendant’s acquittal.
 The absence of proof from Dina to support the claims and charges against Mike leads to his acquittal of Sexual Battery.